Frequently

 your own trailer or onto any shipper that you've chosen.
 Just

 bring your own tie-downs.
+For

-For major distances, we
+major distances,

-typically use
+typically use Intercity

 Lines, Horseless

-Carriage or Roadshow.
+Transport or Roadshow.

 They ship inside a box trailer